skienzmatishun/rippreport/content/p/sheriff-commission-races-2014/index.md

   length_score: 100
   category_score: 0
   rank: 9
-alttags: A man wearing metallic Alabama sheriff armor with a red laser eye sits in an office
+alttags: A Hoss Mack Robot sheriff with a red laser eye sits in an office
 summary: Senator Trip Pittman and Sheriff Huey Mack built a backroom alliance to crush political competition and hijack local government.
 Legislative records show Pittman intentionally passed unconstitutional laws just to keep his hand-picked sheriff in total control.
 Dig into the full investigation to see how deep the insider network really goes.
 ---
-**May 16, 2014 Ripp Report #14**

 Dear Baldwin County Registered Voters,